egavrev/mytrackerai/README.md

 - [X] Unify add/view/delete on same page - Journal & Self Development.
 - [X] Load all types from DB make reference in DB, like topic, domains etc
 - [ ] Clean all topics/domains/sensations.
+- [ ] Configuration add CRUD
-- [ ] show tables entries with icons and in sentiment colors.
+- [ ] show tables entries with icons and in sentiment colors - https://streamlit-emoji-shortcodes-streamlit-app-gwckff.streamlit.app/
 - [ ] On changing date refresh all for week in which this date is located.

 #### Version 0.2